 Cedar Rapids, IA 52406-0504

-with "Whiteman Follies Scholarship" in the memo.
+with "Whiteman Scholarship" written in the memo.

 Zane Hadish is a familiar presence to Follies fans, as he has been in the cast for the last two years.
 Also a Jefferson alum, Zane performed all four years of high school, and received Best Soloist awards in West Side Delegation.
 In addition to the Follies, he also sings with Chorale Midwest.
 Zane credits Follies with being a big part of his artistic development. “(The) camaraderie and passion has made me grow as a performer and person.
 I am among so many who are privileged and eternally grateful to be (or have been) a part of Follies.”
 Zane will attend Kirkwood in the fall with the intent of transferring to a four-year school to major in Music.

 The Whiteman Follies Scholarship fund is named for legendary actor and educator Dr. Gene Whiteman.
 As the first principal of Taft Junior High (now Taft Middle School), Gene mentored dozens of students who later went into education themselves.
 As an actor and singer, he performed in countless Theatre Cedar Rapids productions, and twenty-five Follies.
 Gene performed his final Follies in 2016 at age ninety.
 Gene embodied the Follies ideal of being a lifetime participant in the performing arts, and supporting the goals of young people.

 The inaugural scholars were recognized and celebrated in the 2018 show, “Dancin’ Thru Life” March 24 and 25 at the Paramount Theatre in downtown Cedar Rapids.